-When to go: Rain storms and melting snow mean that the Gorge’s waterfalls will be raging throughout the spring months.
+WHEN TO GO: Rainstorms and melting snow mean that the Gorge’s waterfalls will be raging throughout the spring months.
 However, if you want to experience trails lined with yellow balsamroot and purple lupine flowers it’s best to head to the Gorge in late April or early May.

-Pro Tip: Due to frequent wildfires, storms, and landslides, roads and trails in the Columbia River Gorge experience frequent closures.
+Due to frequent wildfires, storms, and landslides, roads and trails in the Columbia River Gorge experience frequent closures.
 Make sure to look up the most recent trail conditions before heading out.
 For more ideas on how to spend your time in The Columbia River gorge check out these Stunning Spring Hikes In Washington and The Ultimate Oregon Road Trip.

 2. Yosemite National Park, California

 Yosemite National Park is one of California’s most iconic destinations, and there are several great reasons to opt for a springtime visit.
 It’s a great time to see the waterfalls, and both Tioga Road and Glacier Point Road will be opening back up after their winter closures.
 Just be sure to double-check that they’re open before you go, and bring some extra layers since Yosemite can still be chilly this time of year.

 But perhaps the best reason to visit in the spring is to avoid dealing with all the people that flock to the park during the hight of summer.
 Yosemite Valley can have bumper-to-bumper traffic in the busiest months, so go in April or May to beat the crowds.

 WHEN TO GO: Tioga Road and Glacier Point Road generally open sometime during the month of May.
 If you want to see more than just the valley, make sure to time your trip with the roads opening up.